 Can You Have 2 Trust Deeds?

-Reputable debt advice companies and debt charities are regulated by the FCA, this should help ensure that you are not ‘sold’ into a Trust Deed and that you are fully aware of the pros, cons and alternatives.
+Reputable debt advice companies and debt charities are regulated by governing bodies, this should help ensure that you are not ‘sold’ into a Trust Deed and that you are fully aware of the pros, cons and alternatives.